 Can AI Agents Actually Learn to Trade?

-Using agents is quickly becoming the most talked about thing in 2026, using agents for mundane daily tasks is now a normality and anyone who is anyone is trying to “optimise workflows” and have “the robot” perform some task for them.
+Using agents is quickly becoming the most talked about thing in 2026.
+These agents are being used for daily tasks and everyone is looking to “optimise workflows” or have “the robot” perform more of their tasks.

-We know agents can perform simple tasks to a high standard.
-The next question is: how complex a task can they handle?
+At Simudyne, we’ve known that agents can perform simple tasks to a high standard for some time.
+The next question for us has been how complex a task can they handle?

 LLMs show incredible aptitude at writing and debugging code.
 In addition, due to AI being trained on the internet, they have a very good idea about what humans find interesting, giving them strength in their ability to critique ideas.
 This means that we can use AI to build and refine models at a rapid rate, compressing years of model evolution into a short time span.
 We call this process model discovery.

-The proposed agentic process is structured as several tasks (shown as the blue bubbles in Figure 1), each task is composed of multiple specialised agents.
+The proposed agentic process is structured as several tasks (shown as the blue bubbles in Figure 1), where each task is composed of multiple specialised agents.
 We use these agents to build and refine a model of their environment.
 We refer to this environment as a “world view” (more on that in a second).
-Then, from this “world view” model, we are able to derive actionable insights.
+From this “world view”, we then design our agents to derive actionable insights.

-With this paradigm defined we could look at implementing this in an environment.
-We chose to look at financial trading.
+With this framework defined, we want to test this in a sufficiently complex environment.
+We chose to look at financial trading, which is stochastic, non-stationary and dynamic.

 To Trade Or Not To Trade?

-First, let’s establish what the “world view” is for financial trading?
+First, let’s establish what the “world view” is for financial trading.
 A world view is all of the data that is required for someone to perform an action.
-For example, for a thermostat to perform its action (making a room the correct temperature) it needs to know the current temperature of the room, that’s its “world view”.
+For example, in order for a thermostat to perform its action (regulating the temperature of a room), it needs to know the current temperature of the room.
+This is what we refer to as a “world view”.

 For trading, we simplified this “world view” to two inputs:

-To implement this framework, we begin by discovering a model of the “world view” — in this example the stock price.
-Using historical price data, the agent builds, refines and discovers a stochastic model that approximates market behaviour.
+To implement this framework, we begin by discovering a model of the historical stock price.
+Using historical price data, the agent suggests, builds, and refines a stochastic model that approximates market behaviour.
+We refer to this process of model discovery.

-Because the model is stochastic, we can sample from it to generate hundreds of synthetic price trajectories that preserve its structural characteristics.
+We constrain the space of models to those that are stochastic.
+This allows us to sample hundreds of synthetic price trajectories that share structural characteristics with our model.
 Analysing these trajectories reduces noise sensitivity and enables the extraction of underlying risk and trend signals.

 These signals are then combined with some analysis of recent company news and finally passed to a trading agent, which makes the final decision: Buy, Sell, or Hold.
-A schematic of this process is shown below.
+A schematic of this process is shown in Figure 2.

 Each of these tasks (shown as the blue bubbles in Figure 2) are performed by a collection of agents.
-Below we go into more detail about how each task works.
+We go into more detail about how each task works below.

 Task 1 — Financial Model Generation

 SDEs are foundational in quantitative finance for modelling the evolution of asset prices, interest rates, and volatility, which are inherently uncertain.
-This is why we selected SDEs as a practical and interpretable model scaffolding.
+This is why we selected SDEs as a practical and interpretable scaffolding for our agents.

 Task 2 — Calibration and Iterative Critique

-After calibration, we evaluated models fit using a range of statistical metrics.
+After calibration, our evaluated models fit using a range of statistical metrics.
 The model and its statistical metrics are then stored in memory.
-A separate agent analysed these outputs and produced a structured critique.
-This critique was then passed back to the builder agent to design an improved model.
+A separate agent analyses these outputs to produce a structured critique.
+This critique is then passed back to the builder agent to design an improved model.
 The process iterates until convergence, defined by the model fitting the price data to within a predefined threshold.

 Task 3 — Monte Carlo Risk & Trend Extraction

-Now that we have a model of our market we can use this to generate an array of synthetic price paths and get a novel and generalised view of the current market state.
+Now that we have a model of our market we can use this to generate synthetic price paths (through Monte Carlo sampling) and get a diverse view of the current market state.

 Task 4 — Balanced News Analysis